EN-IH-WDPT-JUN21/UrszulaF_Mushrooms_All/README.md

 These are the routes you can try and the permissions you will need to perform the action:

 #### gateway-service (http://localhost:8000)
-Some of the routes require running user-service!
+This edge-service with user-auth DB for JWT token.
+Some of the routes require running other services!

 | Endpoint | Method | Description | Path Params | Body| Token*
 | :--- | :--- | :--- | :---  | :--- | :---